 Father’s Decision to Donate Helps Family Find Hope After Loss

 When Heather Runyan of Portage, Ind., lost her 45-year-old husband Dan to sudden cardiac arrest, she said it was his decision to be an organ and tissue donor that helped their family find hope after his death.
-Heather said she now has a newfound passion for helping others through being an advocate for donation.
+Heather said she now has a newfound passion for helping others as an advocate for donation.

 “Now that he is gone, he has given me a new passion — organ and tissue donation,” Heather said.
 “I’m not sure I’ll ever quite get over the loss of the love of my life.
 But because he lives on in so many others, I have been able to navigate through and find a new normal.”